awsdocs/amazon-s3-developer-guide/doc_source/replication-walkthrough1.md

    ```

 1. Create an IAM role\.
 You specify this role in the replication configuration that you add to the *source* bucket later\.
 Amazon S3 assumes this role to replicate objects on your behalf\.
 You create an IAM role in two steps:
-   + Create a role
+   + Create a role\.
    + Attach a permissions policy to the role\.

    1. Create the IAM role\.

-      1. Copy the following trust policy and save it to a to a file called `S3-role-trust-policy.json` in the current directory on your local computer\.
+      1. Copy the following trust policy and save it to a file named `S3-role-trust-policy.json` in the current directory on your local computer\.
 This policy grants Amazon S3 service principal permissions to assume the role\.

          ```
          {